American Invitational Math Examination Award, 1994

 Endocrine Fellowship, Research Focused — Penn State Medical Center, 2011

 Author and co-author of several medical articles, 1998-2017

 Involved in research projects at National Institutes of Health (NIH), Walter Reed Army Medical Center, University of Maryland Baltimore, and Penn State Hershey Medical Center, 1994-2011

 ABIM certified in Internal Medicine — American Board of Internal Medicine, 2008

 ABIM certified in Endocrinology, Diabetes, and Metabolism — American Board of Internal Medicine, 2011

-Certified Clinical Hypertension Specialist, accredited by the American Society of Hypertension, June 2016.
+ASH certified in Clinical Hypertension — American Society of Hypertension, June 2016

-My goal as a physician is to apply evidence-based medicine, tailored to patients’ needs — by developing a meaningful partnership via trust, understanding, and education.
+My mission as a physician is to apply evidence-based endocrinology tailored to patients’ needs — by developing a meaningful partnership via trust, understanding, and education.

-My patients should expect a compassionate, thorough discussion on diagnosis, management, and treatment.
+My patients should expect a compassionate and thorough discussion on diagnosis, management, and treatment.

-Hobbies include fitness, football, J.S.Bach music, history and keeping up with recent medical research and literature.
-I frequently posts new clinical findings online (www.GertiTashkoMD.com)
+Hobbies include fitness, football, J.S.Bach music, history, and recent medical research and literature review.
+I frequently post new clinical findings online here (www.GertiTashkoMD.com*)